Stone Castle (Kosovan winery)

-Stone Castle Vineyards and Winery (Shqip: Vreshtat dhe Veraria e Stone Castle), or just Stone Castle, is a wine producing company in Rahovec, Kosovo since 1952, it is one of the largest private wineries in Europe.
-The company was privatized in 2006 with a purchase of 5.5 million euros.
+Stone Castle Vineyards and Winery (Shqip: Vreshtat dhe Veraria e Stone Castle), or just Stone Castle, is a wine producing company in Rahovec, Kosovo since 1952.
+It is one of the largest private wineries in Europe.
+The company was privatized in 2006, with a purchase of 5.5 million euros.
 It is owned by the Albanian-American businessman Rrustem Gecaj.
 Stone Castle produces high-quality wines with a production capacity of 10 to 13 million liters and the capacity to process approximately 70,000 tons of grapes each summer.
-Exporting to Europe and beyond, being present in Africa as far as the United States.
+Exporting to Europe and beyond, including markets in Africa and the United States.